The SuperActivator Mechanism: Transformers Concentrate Reliable Concept Signals in the Tail: Concept Attribution

 \item \textbf{RISE (Randomized Input Sampling for Explanation)} \citep{petsiuk2018rise} generates a visual explanation by probing the model with numerous randomly masked versions of an input image.
 The final importance map is a weighted average of these random masks, where weights are determined by the model's output confidence for each corresponding masked image.

-\item \textbf{SHAP IQ (SHAP Interaction-aware exPlanations for Quantifying feature importance)} \citep{fel2023shap} extends the SHAP framework to quantify the effects of feature interactions.
-Beyond calculating the main effect of each feature, it also computes interaction indices to provide a more complete picture of how combinations of features jointly influence a prediction.
+\item \textbf{SHAP IQ (SHAPley Interaction Quantification)} \citep{fumagalli2023shapiq} extends the SHAP framework by providing a unified, sampling-based method for approximating any-order Shapley interaction indices.
+Beyond estimating the main effect of each feature, it quantifies higher-order interactions, capturing how groups of features jointly contribute to a model’s prediction.

 \item \textbf{IntGrad (Integrated Gradients)} \citep{sundararajan2017axiomatic} calculates the importance of each input feature by integrating the gradients of the model's output with respect to the feature's inputs.
 This integration is performed along a straight-line path from a baseline input (e.g., a black image) to the actual input, satisfying key axioms like sensitivity.